 Ridesharing services such as Uber and Lyft, legally referred to as Transportation Network Companies, account for an increasingly large portion of the transportation sector.

 “Ubering” has become a part of everyday life for many people.
 If you have been injured in an Uber or Lyft accident, the Milwaukee rideshare accident attorneys at Cannon & Dunphy S.C. can help.
-As trial lawyers, we are committed to seeking the maximum possible compensation for the people we represent.
+As accident lawyers, we are committed to seeking the maximum possible compensation for the people we represent.

 Estimates of the number of people working in ridesharing continue to rise, with one recent report claiming that Uber has 750,000 drivers in the U.S., while Lyft, its chief competitor, has 1.4 million drivers in the U.S. and Toronto.
 Reports of the number of rides these services provide are in the millions per day.
 With this kind of volume, the potential for accidents is high.